TheTrueTrident/Geohub/README.md

 The Official GEOHUB Repository.

-Do not DISTRIBUTE any files deposited here.
+Do not re-distribute any files deposited here.